CathLind/socrates/README.md

-# inkopstheme
+# Socrates
-The main theme for InköpsForum
+The main theme for InköpsForum e-learning